Skip to main content

 Network Security: Top 10 Tips for Small Businesses (SMBs)

-Have you ever thought about the importance of knowing different network security tips for your small business (SMB)?
-How are you sure the network of your small business is safe and secure?
+Have you ever considered the importance of knowing different network security tips for your small business (SMB)?
+How are you sure your small business network is safe and secure?

-Sadly, it doesn’t matter what type of SMB you own; all businesses are always up for grabs when it comes to internet hacking and data breaches.
+Sadly, it doesn’t matter what type of SMB you own; all businesses are always up for grabs regarding internet hacking and data breaches.

 One of the most common ways your business goes unprotected is due to network issues and potential dangers you aren’t even aware of.
-Just like anything else, the more you know about a potential problem, the more equipped you’ll be to tackle it head-on.
+Like anything else, the more you know about a potential problem, the more equipped you’ll be to tackle it head-on.

 Network security is too important to just “wing it.”
-If your small business needs to comply with government regulations, such as HIPAA (medical data privacy and security provisions), a security policy is a must to be in compliance.
+If your small business needs to comply with government regulations, such as HIPAA (medical data privacy and security provisions), a security policy is a must to comply.

 Staying up to date on network security is something many forget to stay on top of.
-Make sure you’re making an effort to add to your network security as new technology becomes available.
+Ensure you’re trying to add to your network security as new technology becomes available.

-Updating your network security and the security policies are also something you need to inform all of your employees about, whether they are in-house or if they work remotely.
+Updating your network security and security policies is also something you need to inform all of your employees about, whether they are in-house or if they work remotely.

-If needed, provide your employees with training to ensure they adhere to the network security policies.
-It’s essential you and all of your employees are on the same page when understanding how to keep your network secure.
+If needed, provide your employees with training to adhere to the network security policies.
+You and all of your employees must be on the same page when understanding how to keep your network secure.

 And don’t forget to provide updates to your training.
-New employees come and go, regulations and policy change over time.
-Make sure to keep your staff up to date and current.
+New employees come and go, and regulations and policies change over time.
+Make sure to keep your staff up-to-date and current.

 2. Compliance Does NOT Equal Security

-Even though your small business is compliant with HIPAA, SOX (Sarbanes-Oxley Act, for protecting investors from the possibility of fraudulent accounting activities by corporations) regulations, or others, doesn’t mean you have a secure IT network infrastructure.
+Even though your small business complies with HIPAA, SOX (Sarbanes-Oxley Act, for protecting investors from the possibility of fraudulent accounting activities by corporations) regulations, or others, it doesn’t mean you have a secure IT network infrastructure.

 3. ANYTHING with a Hard Drive Can Be Hacked